nav-x-llc/nav-x-docs/en/business-central/creditcard/page-authorize-credit-card.md

-# Authorize or Charge Credit Card Page
+# Authorize or Charge Payment Methods Page

-If you have the system set up to authorize and charge transactions, you have different ways of authorizing or charging a card.
+If you have the system set up to authorize and charge transactions, you have different ways of authorizing or charging a payment method.
 You can define a credit card on the document and then release the document, which will authorize the credit card that was defined.
 If you do not have a credit card defined or if you want to charge multiple cards, you can either release the document without having a card defined or you can select the **Authorize Card** action on the ribbon.

 The **Authorize Credit Card** page will be shown to allow you to enter one or multiple credit cards.
-If you are charging the credit card, for instance, through the **Charge Card** action on the sales documents, you will see the same page as shown below, but it will be titled **Charge Credit Cards**.
+If you are charging the credit card, for instance, through the **Charge** action on the sales documents, you will see the same page as shown below, but it will be titled **Charge Credit Cards**.
+The same page is also used when charging bank accounts.
+Bank accounts cannot be authorized, however, ACH payments can be processed by charging a bank account.

-You can select a credit card from the drop down list in **Card Number** or manually enter credit card information, which then will be tokenized and saved in the system for future use as well.
-If you only want to enter one credit card, you then just click the **Ok** button and continue.
-If you want to enter multiple credit cards, please enter the first card information, define the amount to be charged to this card, and click **Add**.
-Then continue with the next card.
-You will see multiple cards in the list at the bottom of the screen.
+You can select a bank account or credit card from the drop down list in **Account Number** after selecting the **Account Type** to define, if you want to process an ACH or credit card payment.
+You can also manually enter bank account or credit card information, which then will be tokenized and saved in the system for future use as well, unless you have deactivated the flag **Tokenize Manual Cards** in the [Credit Card Setup](page-credit-card-setup.md).
+If you only want to enter one bank account or credit card, you then just click the **Ok** button and continue.
+If you want to enter multiple payment methods, please enter the first account information, define the amount to be charged to this payment method, and click **Add**.
+Then continue with the next account.
+You will see multiple accounts in the list at the bottom of the screen.

 ## Fields